Gluten Free Skillet Cookie: Cranberry and Chocolate (dairy free too!)

-- Put both types of sugar into a large mixing bowl.
-Add the melted butter and mix by hand until its fully combined (use either a balloon whisk or a even spoon).
-Takes about 20-30 seconds of stirring!
+- Put both types of sugar into a mixing bowl.
+Add the melted butter and mix until its fully combined.>I use an wooden/regular spoon.
+No need for an electric whisk here.
+Takes 15 seconds of stirring.

 - Spoon the mix into the skillet and spread it out with the back of a spoon so its level.
 Push in any toppings – wherever you like and as many as you like!>I recommend saving a little bit of the chocolate to put ontop of the cookie when it comes out of the oven.

 - Ideally, place in the freezer for at least an hour (overnight is great too).>This stage isn't essential but it gives it the best results for a crunchy edge and gooey middle